Fixed-Asset-Ratio-Trading/fixed-ratio-trading/FixedRatioTrading.Dashboard/API_DOCUMENTATION.md

     // Number of unique addresses that have provided liquidity to this pool "uniqueLiquidityProviders": 25,

-    // Block number when this pool was created on the blockchain "creationBlockNumber": 123456789,

-    // Transaction signature of the pool creation transaction "creationTxSignature": "5VfYD7jQoQMTsXFZLpqK3cP6uT9wE2hB1Xm7A3vC8kD5tG9qL4jF2Bs",

     // UTC timestamp when this pool was created "createdAt": "2024-01-15T10:30:00Z",